 The Uniform Transfer Of Minors Act

 The Uniform Transfer Of Minors Act provides an efficient way for an adult to pass life insurance proceeds on to minors.
-Commonly referred to as an UTMA account, the Uniform Transfers To Minors Act allows adults to set up accounts for their children at a financial institution or life insurance company.
+Commonly referred to as a UTMA account, the Uniform Transfers To Minors Act allows adults to set up accounts for their children at a financial institution or life insurance company.
 The person setting up the account also names a custodian, who will be in charge of managing the account until the child reaches the age of majority, which is between 18 and 21 years of age depending upon the laws in the specific state where it is established.

 The proceeds from the policy will fund the UTMA account, and the custodian will manage the money until the child reaches the age at which they take possession.
-Setting up an UTMA account and using the UTMA account as the beneficiary to pass money on to the children is usually the least expensive and easiest way to pass the proceeds of a life insurance policy to children.
+Setting up a UTMA account and using the UTMA account as the beneficiary to pass money on to the children is usually the least expensive and easiest way to pass the proceeds of a life insurance policy to children.

 Funding A Trust

 A life insurance trust can also be named as a beneficiary of a policy in situations where the owner is planning to pass on large sums of money to their heirs.
 Depending upon how the trust document is written, the money in the trust can then be disbursed to children at specified times or ages.
-Until the child is ready to take money the trust is managed by a trustee, who is appointed in the trust document.
+Until the child is ready to take the money the trust is managed by a trustee, who is appointed in the trust document.
 Funding a trust allows great control over how the money is managed and disbursed to the children or beneficiaries of the trust.

-A trust can also pass money onto a spouse, or other beneficiary(s).
+A trust can also pass the money onto a spouse, or other beneficiary(s).
 Depending upon the size of your estate, a trust may have tax benefits.
-A trust is also a good way to control how the money from your proceeds is ultimately used, because an appointed trustee can release funds according to their discretion (and in accordance with the trust document created by the funding party).
+A trust is also a good way to control how the money from your proceeds is ultimately used because an appointed trustee can release funds according to their discretion (and in accordance with the trust document created by the funding party).

 Leaving Money To Future Generations